 Applicants may submit additional information to demonstrate their Project's eligibility for resource-specific capacity accreditation ratings are higher than equivalent class-average values.
-This information will be evaluated and factored into the BCA if deemed necessary but will not impact the ESCC Payment Formula.
+This information will be evaluated and factored into the BCA but will not impact the ESCC Payment Formula.